defisym/OpenFusionExamples/Extensions/Func/ToInstall/Files/Help/Func/Func.md

 - Temp Param
   - *Please use this inside a func event to avoid unexpected behaviour*
   - *You can set several temp params, and retrieve then for calculation, etc*
   - *Temp params are saved in a map, so recursive funcs share the same temp param.
-That is to say, temp params of a func is not separated as `C/C++` if you call it recurisively, use normal param to pass temp values in this case*
+That is to say, temp params of a func is not separated as `C/C++` if you call it recursively, use normal param to pass temp values in this case*
   - *all temp params of current func will be erased after func return (`On Func` event finish) if it's recursive index is 1*

   - Set Func's Temp Param (value)
   - Set Func's Temp Param (string)
     - *use this to change or set parent func's temp param in it's child*
-    - *Althougth you can set a never called func's temp param, but actually I do not recommend this*
+    - *Although you can set a never called func's temp param, but actually I do not recommend this*

   - Set Current Func's Temp Param (value)
   - Set Current Func's Temp Param (string)